 Demonstrate mastery: As you gain confidence in new skills, take on more decision-making responsibilities.
 Work together to achieve team goals, solve problems and succeed both as individuals and as a group.

 What you’ll learn: Your connections matter – working together to navigate challenges will quickly turn your crewmates into friends.
 Together, you’ll find opportunities to carry more weight (literally and figuratively) and make impactful decisions with accompanying consequences.
 It’s all about confidence, communication, and independence.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-Smith Rock is widely considered to be one of the best climbing areas in the country and the variety of climbing offered attracts climbers of every ability level.
-It is a uniquely beautiful area that commonly graces postcards and calendars.
-The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
-One of the most striking features is a prominent spire, the Monkey Face.
+Smith Rock State Park is a world-renowned climbing destination that attracts climbers of every ability level.
+The Crooked River winds its way through the canyon, and to the west, the snow-capped volcanoes of the Cascade Range rise on the horizon.
+One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.